 If I told you that Berlin, the German capital, has all it takes to be the next foodie destination of Europe, would you think I’m nuts?
-Say hello to all new Berlin food guide.
+Say hello to an all new guide to fine dining in Berlin.

 Well, Berlin food guide might be at the avant-garde of what’s best in restaurants, right now.